marta-vilaseca/marta-vilaseca/README.md

 - 👋 Hi!
 I’m @marta-vilaseca
 - 👀 I’m interested in art, graphic design and web development
-- 🌱 I’m currently learning Full Stack Development at AllWomen.tech 💪🏻
+- 🌱 Currently working hard to find a front end developer job 💪🏻
 - ✨ I love video games, comics, music, learning about anything and everything and my three furry handsome devils 😼😸😽
 - 📫 If you wanna get in touch: hola@martavilaseca.com // Twitter: martavilaseca